tgodwin108/gorails_rails_for_beginners/doc/QUESTIONS.md

      I don't see where the class talks about these artifacts and testing.
 OOPS!

 1. In Part 13, we create our first form.
 We added two routes.
 A 'GET' and a 'POST' route.
-The "GET" action whould display the empty form.
-The "POST" action will receive the "form submit" action.
+The "GET" route should display the empty form.
+The "POST" route is where the Rails server "received" the "form submit" from the browser/user.

    However, we only coded the 'GET' functionality.
-This video did not show any of the "form submit" logic, the "POST" action.
+This video did not show any of the "form submit" logic, the "POST" route.

-   The video showed the 'GET' functionality by entering the /sign_up URL in the browser.
-I added "Sign Up" as a new menu to the NavBar.
+   The video triggered the 'GET' functionality by entering the `/sign_up` URL in the browser.
+I added a new menu option to the NaveBar.
+I added a "Sign Up" menu.
 This gave me a way to trigger the "GET" action.